zazu-22/genealogy_database/docs/development/implementation-status.md

 3. Implement temporal context for all entities and relationships
 4. Follow Genealogical Proof Standard methodology
 5. Ensure proper handling of evidence quality assessment
+6. Utilize the FAN principle for context-based research
+7. Maintain clear research questions to guide the process

 ## Progress Tracking